hmakelin/gisnav/docs/vitepress/docs/gisnav-cli.md

 # GISNav CLI

-The [Debian package](/install-from-debian-package) comes with the `gnv` command line interface (CLI) tool streamlines deployment of the Compose services. `gnv` is a light wrapper around Docker Compose that eliminates the need for specifying which Compose files or overrides should be used and which services to build, create or deploy.
+The [Debian package](/install-from-debian-package) comes with the `gnc` command line interface (CLI) tool streamlines deployment of the Compose services. `gnc` is a light wrapper around Docker Compose that eliminates the need for specifying which Compose files or overrides should be used and which services to build, create or deploy.

-This page contains a quick intro to using `gnv`.
+This page contains a quick intro to using `gnc`.

 ## Prerequisites